-One thing that makes sharing knowledge with college students and young professionals so rewarding and meaningful for me is they have a genuine and sincere interest in learning about business etiquette and first impressions to help make them more successful as they prepare to graduate, secure their first internship, land their first job, or achieve their first promotion.
+I enjoy sharing knowledge with college students and young professionals because it’s rewarding and meaningful.
+They have a genuine and sincere interest in learning about business etiquette and first impressions to help make them more successful as they prepare to graduate, secure their first internship, land their first job, or achieve their first promotion.
 They truly care about their success and learning how to stand out in a positive way to pave the way for a rewarding future.

 Q: Why is etiquette so important?

 A: Etiquette is important because it demonstrates respect.
 Respect for oneself and respect for others.
-The bottom line is etiquette impacts our ability to create an atmosphere that is productive and gives us confidence and improves our social skills and people skills.
+The bottom line is that etiquette impacts our ability to create a productive atmosphere, gives us confidence, and improves our social and people skills.
 We can all benefit from this practice, no matter what stage we find ourselves in our career or life.

 Q: What are the most important things to do or remember on a Zoom or virtual call?

 A: Make a powerful first impression!
-In person, someone decides whether they like you or not in seven seconds.
-New data suggests this happens even quicker on virtual meetings and videos.
+In-person, someone decides whether they like you or not in seven seconds.
+New data suggests this happens even quicker in virtual meetings and videos.
 Since first impressions are so immediate, focusing on how to make a positive one is more important than ever.
 60% is based on appearance, 30% on body language, and 10% on what you say.
-Since so many of us are now working from home, we have the added pressure to ensure our surroundings, our offices, desks and/or dining room tables reflect a positive image as they are now part of our first impressions.
-We are finding in our work with students and clients, this has created an additional level of pressure and stress.
+Since so many of us work from home, we have the added pressure to ensure our surroundings, offices, desks, and/or dining room tables reflect a positive image as they are now part of our first impressions.
+In our work with students and clients, we find that this has created additional pressure and stress.
 The struggle with Zoom meetings is real and so relatable right now.

-Q: How do these skills help me in the classroom and at work?
+Q: How do these skills help me in the classroom and work?

-A: I promise you with absolute certainty if you focus on making a positive first impression and developing your people and social skills you will experience greater rewards in all that you do.
-You will make more money; you will get that promotion or land your first job.
-Let me be the example.
+A: I promise you with absolute certainty that if you focus on making a positive first impression and developing your people and social skills, you will experience greater rewards in all that you do.
+You will make more money, get that promotion, or land your first job.
+Let me be an example.
 I did not have the most education, an MBA, as most of my business colleagues did.
 I credit my success to making a positive first impression and honing my people and soft skills.
 According to studies, 85% of your success on the job is your people and social skills.
 Not your technical skills and knowledge.
 The achievements I continue to enjoy reflects this exactly as the Harvard and Stanford study demonstrates.
-It’s all about developing confidence, professionalism and improving your ability to communicate.
+It’s all about developing confidence and professionalism and improving your communication ability.

 I’m so thankful to Gian Marco for raising awareness and for his interest in this topic.
-Virtual Etiquette is a topic that is near and dear to my heart, and one I talk about in The Power of First Impressions Course, too.
+Virtual Etiquette is a topic near and dear to my heart and one I talk about in The Power of First Impressions Course, too.